Please read these important details:

 Tech Trek (Grades 9–12)

-Students will use geocaching to explore Florida’s wetland habitat while using hand held GPS units.
+Students will use handheld GPS units to explore Florida’s wetland habitats.
 Students will learn about the karst rock topography and native plants and animals of the woods and river.

 Florida Aquarium (Hernando, Hillsborough, Pasco, Pinellas and Polk)